ologio/symconf/README.md

   line-generating functions, which accept the keyword and color (among other items).
 This can be fleshed out as needed.

-`sync.sh`: copies relevant configuration files from local paths into the `local-config` subpath.
+`sync.sh`: copies relevant configuration files from local paths into the `autoconf` subpath.
 Markdown files in the docs directory then reference the local copies of these files, meaning the documentation updates dynamically when the configuration files do.
 That is, the (possibly extracted) config snippets will change with the current state of my